Zanaeira/SalahTimesTDD/README.md

-# Salāh Times App
+# Salāh Times App - [App Store](https://apps.apple.com/gb/app/sal%C4%81h-times/id1600994680)

 This App allows users to add multiple locations and see the muslim prayer times for those locations.
-It is currently in [TestFlight](https://testflight.apple.com/join/8HD7k4AB).
 You can find below a summary of the various things included in this project.
 The below list is not exhaustive, but shows a nice range of the skills and techniques demonstrated in this app.

 ## Table of Contents